August 18, 2022 — Thursday

 - Additional evidence supports the possibility that high-quality 18/8 stainless is relatively inert in many applications (when used as intended vs. cooking acidic tomato sauce for 20 hours!): stainless steel has long been widely used (for many decades — nearly a century actually, since 1926 — see the image with a link below) for medical devices internally/inside the body, with success.

-Even in light of these considerations demonstrating the safety of 18/8 stainless, out of an abundance of caution — given the fact that research is always discovering new potential impacts — it might be worthwhile to consider choosing Nickel-free (or low-Nickel) stainless.
-Maybe opt for using glass alternatives — like for water bottles — whenever possible.
-This is among the many reasons why these low-Nickel pans are my favorite for cooking for my family.
+Even in light of these considerations demonstrating the safety of 18/8 stainless, out of an abundance of caution — given the fact that research is always discovering new potential impacts — it might be worthwhile to consider choosing Nickel-free (or low-nickel) stainless.
+Maybe opt for using glass alternatives — like water bottles — whenever possible.
+This is among the many reasons why these low-nickel pans are my favorite for cooking for my family.

 Section #5) What about multi-layer construction Stainless Steel pans with a Copper “core?”
 Or, with an Aluminum “core?”